 Pols demand answers from ICE after Gravesend shooting

 In their letter to Acting ICE Director Matthew Albence, U.S. Reps.
 Jerrold Nadler and Nydia Velazquez expressed concern over the shooting of Erick Diaz by ICE agents on West 12th Street in Gravesend.
-Diaz, who was reportedly unarmed, was shot in the face as he tried to help Gaspar Avendano-Hernandez, his mother’s boyfriend, as ICE agents attempted to serve a deportation notice to Avendano-Hernandez and take him into custody.
+Diaz was shot in the face as he tried to help Gaspar Avendano-Hernandez, his mother’s boyfriend, as ICE agents attempted to serve a deportation notice to Avendano-Hernandez and take him into custody.

-Diaz allegedly got into a scuffle with the ICE agents as they attempted to take Avendano-Hernandez into custody.
-One of the agents shot Diaz in the face, and he was taken to Maimonides Medical Center with non-life threatening injuries.
+Diaz allegedly got into a scuffle with ICE agents as the agents attempted to take Avendano-Hernandez into custody.
+Diaz was taken to Maimonides Medical Center following the shooting.

-Nadler and Velazquez said they are deeply troubled by the shooting.
+Nadler and Velazquez said they are deeply troubled by the shooting of Diaz.

 “The details surrounding the incident are currently being investigated.
 However, we are very concerned by the initial use of force by the ICE agent in the first place, especially as initial reporting suggests both Mr. Avendano-Hernandez and Mr. Diaz were unarmed,” Nadler and Velazquez wrote.

 Nadler, a Democrat, represents parts of Brooklyn and Manhattan.
-Velazquez, also a Democrat, represents parts of Brooklyn, Queens and Manhattan.
+Velazquez, who is also a Democrat, represents parts of Brooklyn, Queens and Manhattan.

 The two lawmakers said their concern over the shooting was heightened when they heard reports that the ICE agents did not properly identify themselves during the altercation.